Tuesday, June 2, 2009

 Thyrotropin Releasing Hormone Stimulation Test

-.
+It is use to monitor patients who have hyperthyroidism or hypothyroidism. it is use to detect residual TSH stores in the pituitary gland.
 It is the confirmatory test for primary hyperthyroidism. it is also use to detect thyroid hormone resistance syndromes. it can differentiate secondary hypothyroidism from tertiary hypothyroidism.
 WheN a TRH is injected on a patient with secondary hypothyroidism, the TSH level will not increase but when TRH is injected with patient that suffers with tertiary hypothyroidism it will respond to TRH stimulation.

 Specimen: